Skip to main content

 Graduate Coordinator

-I am a cultural and historical anthropologist of religion.
-I am especially interested in the many different histories, cultural practices, and social effects of Christianity in the world.
-My work uses lenses from feminist theory and material religion studies to trace the interplay of gendered bodies, spaces, and words in particular social situations.
+I am a cultural and historical anthropologist of religion, and I am especially interested in the many histories, cultural practices, and social effects of Christianity in the world.
+My work uses lenses from feminist theory and material religion to trace the interplay of gendered bodies, spaces, and words in particular social situations.

-My first book, Mission Station Christianity: Norwegian Missionaries in Colonial Natal and Zululand, Southern Africa 1850-1890 (Brill, 2013), examined how place-making practices on and around new "mission stations" shaped understandings of Christianity, gender, and race in colonial Southern Africa.
+My first book, Mission Station Christianity: Norwegian Missionaries in Colonial Natal and Zululand, Southern Africa 1850-1890 (Brill, 2013), examines how place-making practices on and around new "mission stations" shaped understandings of Protestant Christianity, gender, and race in colonial Southern Africa.

 My publications are available at: ingiehovland.net/publications